What Type of Lawyer Makes the Most Money?

 Civil rights lawyers advocate for individuals whose rights have been violated.
 They work on cases involving discrimination, free speech issues, and other civil liberties.

-- Average Salary: Civil rights lawyers earn approximately $69,000, depending on experience and location.
+• Average Salary: Civil rights lawyers earn about $69,000, depending on experience and location.

-- Cons: Often involves working for non-profits or government agencies with lower salaries; emotionally taxing cases.
+• Cons: It often means working for non-profits or government agencies with lower pay.
+The cases can be emotionally taxing.

 7. Personal Injury Lawyer